 Appendix A analyzes fair housing conditions in the City of Dunsmuir, and provides a regional comparison.
-Table A-38 of Appendix A enumerates the City's fair housing issues and contributing factors, and the contributing factors are prioritized.
+Section xx of Appendix A enumerates the City's fair housing issues and contributing factors, and the contributing factors are prioritized in section x of Appendix A.

-The City's Affirmatively Furthering Fair Housing action plan is identified as Table A-38, section 7.0, Appendix A, and hereby incorporated by reference.
+The City's Affirmatively Furthering Fair Housing action plan is identified as Table A-xx, section 7.0, Appendix A, and hereby incorporated by reference.
 The City's AFFH Action Plan addresses the identified fair housing issue and contributing factors.